Sociology, Ph.D. Student

 Nicolas Gutierrez III is a Ph.D. student in the Department of Sociology at the University of Southern California and a Graduate Research Assistant in the Captive Money Lab.
 He is also a USC Provost’s Fellow and USC Sociology W.E.B.
 DuBois & Ida B. Wells-Barnett Graduate Scholar.
 He earned an M.S. in Criminal Justice and Criminology from San Diego State University and a B.A. in Criminology, Law and Society from the University of California, Irvine.

-Nicolas was previously a USC Equity Research Institute Graduate Community-Engaged Research Fellow, CSU Sally Casanova Scholar, Public Administration Theory Network Fellow, and UW-Madison Institute for Research on Poverty’s Professional Development Training Series on Poverty and Economic Mobility Research trainee.
+Nicolas was previously a USC Equity Research Institute Graduate Community-Engaged Research Fellow, CSU Sally Casanova Scholar, Public Administration Theory Network Fellow, and UW-Madison Institute for Research on Poverty’s Professional Development Trainee.
 He was born and raised in West Adams, where he continues to live and advocate for housing and mobility justice.
 As a lifelong Angeleno, he loves his city, acknowledges its flaws, and dedicates his research career to advancing his vision of Los Angeles as a truly “just city” for all.
 In his free time, Nicolas enjoys watching Dodgers games and eating his way through LA.

 MY RESEARCH